DataDog/dd-py-tracing-workshop/README.md

         log.info("operation %s took %.2f seconds", self.name, end-self.:start)
 ```

-This code lives for you in `timing.py`.
+This code lives for you in `timing.py` and logs to `timing.log`.
 Let's wire these into the app.
 ```python
 from timing import timing_decorator, TimingContextManager ...